February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Are you stuck for ideas on what to do with the kids in Warsaw on a rainy day?
 We’ve rounded up the best indoor and soft play areas in Warsaw in our quest to discover brilliant family attractions in Warsaw.

-Parents have been telling us their favorite play centers in Warsaw, from slides and climbing frames to ball pools, role-play games, and trampolines.
+Parents have been sharing their favorite play centers in Warsaw, including slides, climbing frames, ball pools, role-play games, and trampolines.
 Find the perfect places to go with your kids and get out on your next adventure!

 Read more in our post: Best indoor playgrounds and soft play centers in Warsaw: family fun, birthday parties, workshops for kindergartens & schools.